osrts/osrts-frontend/README.md

 # Structure

+This list is not exhaustive.
+It only shows the main files that can be modified.

 - **e2e/** : contains all the end-to-end tests.
 - **src/**
     - **app/** : contains the source code of the front-end